 Vassos Alexander, co-host of RunFestRun added, “It’s basically my dream event.
 Chris and I developed the idea because we just want people to run, have fun and have a party.
 Three shiny happy days with everyone going home with a great big grin on their face.”

-As well as all the above, there will also be lots of different activities to keep the kids entertained across the weekend.
-From fancy dress and mask making, to sports day games and live theatre shows, they won’t get bored!
+There were lots of different activities to keep the kids entertained across the weekend.
+From fancy dress and mask making, to sports day games and live theatre shows, so there was no chance to get bored!

 Faithless (DJ set)